 On March 9, 2023, HHFDC published a public notice to solicit comments on the draft PY2023 APP.
 The public notice and copies of the draft AAP are available for review at public libraries, the housing offices of the counties of Hawaii, Honolulu, Kauai, and Maui, HHFDC, and on HHFDC's website at www.hawaii.gov/dbedt/hhfdc.
-Interested parties may contact HHFDC staff to request a copy by mail.
-Public comments will be accepted through April 8, 2023.
+Interested parties were provided with the option of contacting HHFDC staff to request a copy by mail.
+Public comments were accepted through April 8, 2023, and no comments were received.